Timothy Snyder: The Historic Shift in Ukraine’s Battle for Existence

 Putin cannot tolerate the existence of a vibrant democracy in his immediate neighborhood

 “Historical shifts can already be identified,” says Snyder.
 The historian has been following the history and present of Ukraine for decades.
 Since the beginning of the war, he has been campaigning for global support for the country.
-What is striking to him is how Ukraine has become an equal partner in the last two years: “Instead of making decisions about Ukraine over Ukraine’s head, as was the case before the war, we are now meeting on equal terms.”
+What is striking to him is how Ukraine has become an equal partner in the last two years: “Instead of making decisions regarding Ukraine over Ukraine’s head, as was the case before the war, we are now meeting on equal terms.”

 Legend: Ukraine was under the rule of foreign powers for a long time.
 Given the country’s colonial history, the new relationship between Western states and Kiev is remarkable, says historian Timothy Snyder.
 Getty Images/Global Images/Kostiantyn Hutsenko